 League of Women Voters

-The League of Women Voters is a citizens’ organization that has fought since 1920 to improve our government and engage all citizens in the decisions that impact their lives.
+The League of Women Voters is a citizens’ organization dedicated to improving our government and engaging all citizens in the decisions that impact their lives.
 They focus on voter registration, education and turnout.
 The Dayton Chapter of the LWV publishes a popular Voter's Guide before each election.

 Montgomery County Board of Elections

 Check your local party issues, local candidates, and voter registration.
 Look up where you are voting, or download an absentee ballot.

 Get information on election law, campaign finance and statewide ballot issues.

 This non-partisan site calls itself "The Voter's Self-Defense System".
 The Vote Easy feature helps you find the candidate whose views on important issues are most similar to your own.

 U.S. Electoral College

 Find answers to such questions as: How does the Electoral College work in my state?
 What happens if a candidate does not get 270 electoral votes?
 Identify how electors voted by viewing the Certificates of Ascertainment.